javierron/katacoda-scenarios/k8s-hpa-visualization/step2.md

 `cd kube-prometheus`{{execute}}

-**Be sure to wait each command is completed and all containers are running before moving to the next command**
+`kubectl create -f manifests/setup`{{execute}}

-To check for the status of the containers use
+To check for the status of the monitoring containers use:
 `kubectl get pods --namespace=monitoring`{{execute}}

-`kubectl create -f manifests/setup`{{execute}}
+**Be sure to wait each command is completed and all containers are running before moving to the next command**

 `kubectl create -f manifests/`{{execute}}